-Here is the definitive list of the best island beaches for 2026, categorized by what they offer.
+Here is the definitive guide to the best island beaches for 2026, categorized by what they uniquely offer.

 1. The “Unreal Color” Category